August 10, 2008

 by Hans de Vries

-2007-Now: Graduate University textbook on Relativistic Quantum Field Fheory
+2007-2009: Graduate University textbook on Relativistic Quantum Field Fheory

-Some parts of my graduate text book (in progress) are available online:
+Some parts of my graduate text book (in progress) are available online: click on the logo

 .